-Countries of the global South are also experiencing a "crisis social reproduction" of (Herrera 2006), due to the difficulties households are facing in the guarantee of daily life-sustaining processes.
-Structural adjustment plans and subsequent neoliberal reform packages have had a disproportionate impact on women who, like their counterparts in the North, are also assigned primary responsibility for family wellbeing.
-As a consequence, and in response to the demand for female labor to provide care services in the North, many women are emigrating to work in this sector in many different destination countries, thus contributing to the growing feminization of migration.
+The care crisis has been a driving factor behind the feminization of migration. many women are emigrating to work in this sector in many different destination countries, thus contributing to the growing feminization of migration.
 The women migrating are often mothers who then must leave their own children under the care of their mother or sister, thereby transferring care work to yet another woman in their country of origin.
 (For more information on the relationship between globalization and feminization of migration, which is the context within which the phenomenon of global care chains occurs, see guide 1, section 1.4).

-Source: Poster text taken from Noticiero Intercultural de ACSUR Las Segovias, Spain.
-Photo credit: Graphic design workshop Traficantes de Sueños gender, ethnicity, social class, and place of origin (Pérez Orozco et al 2008:88).
+Global care chains exist transnationally, arising out of the need to sustain daily life.
+They form when households transfer care work from one home to another, based on power hierarchies such as gender, ethnicity, social class, and place of origin (Pérez Orozco et al 2008:88).
 In its simplest form, a care chain might materialize like this: in the destination country, a woman who has been struggling to reconcile her professional life with the care needs of her family decides to hire a migrant woman to take care of the housework.
 At the same time, the migrant woman worker has to devise a way to cover the care needs of her own family, which is a task that often falls on the shoulders of other female family members, whether in origin or destination.
 In the lowest links of the chain, the value ascribed to care work is even lower, and this work is often performed without pay at all (Yeates 2005).
 Thus, at the end of the chain we often find that the migrant's eldest daughter, sister or mother